 Details for Language and Literacy

-This subject enables the pre-service teacher to develop their communication skills for academic and professional life, especially in regard to the teacher’s relationship with parents/carers and the community while understanding the principles and theories behind language and literacy development.
+This subject enables students to develop their communication skills for academic and professional life, especially in regard to the teacher’s relationship with parents and the community while understanding the principles and theories language and literacy development.

 - Currently offered by Alphacrucis: Yes